How to Fish a Crankbait

 This lure is most suitable in shallow waters, especially when cover is present with weeds.
 It is easily maneuverable over rocks, docks, and other obstacles.

-The task of pulling the lure through cover really doesn’t seem very challenging, and hitting obstacles is not a problem at all.
+Pulling the lure through the cover doesn’t seem very challenging, and hitting obstacles is not a problem.

 Although the hook is in place, it will seldom tangle and often attract fish by hitting an object because of its erratic movements.
 Crankbait fishing with shallow diving crankbaits generally performs better faster, but not always.

-The lure diving depths can be different based on a square bill or conventional round bill.
-Nevertheless, the technique is very successful, but you need practice to perfect it.
+The lure diving depths can differ based on a square or conventional round bill.
+Nevertheless, the technique is very successful, but you need the practice to perfect it.